 How do you get the parents to agree to get their kids married without converting?

-Ghouse responded, “As a Pluralist, I believe all religions are beautiful and are designed to create secure societies for every living being.
+Ghouse responded, “As a Pluralist.
+I believe all religions are beautiful and are designed to create secure societies for every living being.
 The idea of converting the other assumes that the other’s faith is somehow less than yours, and that is wrong.
 No faith is superior to the other, each faith does its work for its believer.
-We talk about the essence of both their faiths and when the parents see the essence is the same but rituals are different, they lean towards the idea of interfaith marriage and we go from there.”
+We talk about the essence of both their faiths.
+When the parents see the essence is the same but rituals are different.
+They lean towards the idea of interfaith marriage and we go from there.”

 What is your most rewarding wedding?